IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 ### 2.1 Architecture Overview

-The **BookMyShow Clone** employs a distributed, microservices-based architecture comprising the following layers:
+The **BookMyShow** employs a distributed, microservices-based architecture comprising the following layers:

 ---